python/cpython/Doc/library/pty.rst

    reading from the controlling terminal.

-   The functions *master_read* and *stdin_read* should be functions which read from a file-descriptor.
+   The functions *master_read* and *stdin_read* should be functions which read from a file descriptor.
 The defaults try to read 1024 bytes each time they are called.